These are the Top 12 RV Gadgets you need to buy after purchasing your first RV – Plus one more for those who travel with cats!

 This item isn’t entirely a gadget per se, but it was necessary to help us get started with RV life.
 It is also the only item on the list we actually purchased before we even had the RV.

 We had heard the mattresses that come standard in RVs were pretty bad.
 And the gossip was correct because the one that came in ours was a SUPER thin king-sized mattress.
 I’m pretty sure I was capable of carrying it out of our RV on my own accord.

 Our mattress in our home was shot, so it was time for a new one anyway!
 If you’re going to be living in this thing full time, or even if you’re a weekend warrior, a comfy place to rest your head and recharge is one of those things you just don’t mess with!
 We LOVE our Nectar mattress.

-This is going to sound crazy, but this machine has completely transformed how my husband thinks about our cats.
+This will sound crazy, but this machine has completely transformed how my husband thinks about our cats.
 Barrett loves our cats so much more now that he never has to worry about scooping up their poop ever again.

-There are many other litter cleaning machines out there, and we’ve pretty much tried them all.
-A few before RV life and then a few during RV life.
-We’ve come to the conclusion that the only one that actually makes life better is the Litter Robot!
+There are many other litter cleaning machines out there, and we’ve pretty much tried them all —a few before RV life and then a few during RV life.
+We’ve concluded that the only one that actually makes life better is the Litter Robot!
 It’s the best!
 It does everything.
 All we have to do is empty the bottom when it’s full and refill the litter when the level is getting low.